Forearm Fractures in Emergency Medicine Medication

 Vancomycin (Vancocin)

 Potent antibiotic directed against gram-positive organisms and active against enterococcal species.
 Also useful in treatment of septicemia and skin structure infections.
 Used in conjunction with gentamicin for prophylaxis in penicillin-allergic patients undergoing GI or GU procedures.
-May need to adjust the dose in patients with renal impairment.
+Dose may need to be adjusted for patients with renal impairment.

 Toxoid